CYBORG: Blending Human Saliency Into the Loss Improves Deep Learning: Introduction

-~~$\sbullet$ {\bf Introduction of the CYBORG loss function}, the first time that human judgment about salient regions of an image has been incorporated into deep CNN loss function (\eg \cite{boyd2021human} modifies the images used in training, but not the training process itself).
+~~$\sbullet$ {\bf Introduction of the CYBORG training strategy}, which benefits from human judgment about salient regions by incorporating perceptual intelligence into loss function.

-~~$\sbullet$ {\bf Open-set experimental evaluation of CYBORG training} that shows a significant improvement for multiple state-of-the-art deep learning models (ResNet, DenseNet, Inception and Xception), and a recently-published {\it deepfake} detection model.
+~~$\sbullet$ {\bf Open-set evaluation of CYBORG training} that shows a significant improvement for multiple state-of-the-art deep learning models (ResNet, DenseNet, Inception and Xception), as well as for the existing synthetic face detector.

-~~$\sbullet$ {\bf Experiments assessing the ``value'' of human annotations} supporting the claim that at least 6 times more training data is needed to train a model in classical fashion to achieve accuracy competitive with CYBORG.
+~~$\sbullet$ {\bf Experiments assessing the ``value'' of human annotations in two ways:} (a) demonstrating that at least 7 times more training data is needed to train a model in classical fashion to achieve performance competitive with CYBORG, and (b) replacing human saliency maps with non-human-sourced cues offered by face segmentation masks, which did not achieve the level of generalization achieved by the CYBORG-trained models.

-~~$\sbullet$ {\bf Application of human saliency to a network's self-attention} to assess the viability of such an approach.
+~~$\sbullet$ {\bf Evaluation of state-of-the-art ``deep fake'' detector on GAN-generated face images}, which illustrates that the solutions to ``deep fake'' detection and synthetic face detection are not cross-applicable.

-~~$\sbullet$ Results demonstrating that {\bf human visual classification accuracy increases when participants are asked to annotate image regions that support their decisions}, compared to the same experiment without annotation.
+~~$\sbullet$ Results demonstrating that {\bf human classification accuracy increases when participants are asked to annotate image regions that support their decisions}, compared to the same experiment without annotations.

-~~$\sbullet$ {\bf Curation of a test set containing 600,000 synthetic faces} generated by six GAN architectures (ProGAN, StarGANv2, StyleGAN, StyleGAN2, StyleGAN2-ADA and StyleGAN3), released with this paper.
+~~$\sbullet$ {\bf Data and source codes to reproduce all experiments:} a test set containing 600,000 synthetic faces generated by six GAN architectures (ProGAN, StarGANv2, StyleGAN, StyleGAN2, StyleGAN2-ADA and StyleGAN3), human annotation data, and all neural network models.

-~~$\sbullet$ {\bf Public release of collected annotation data} as well as the {\bf source codes} to reproduce all experiments.